My Logo

 user@server:~/git-runners/actions-runner$ ./run.sh

 you will see the runner running 😂 (the runner system) on the terminal.
-If you head back to the Settings > Actions > Runners tab of your repository (on the browser), you should see that the runner, with the name you had given it (web-app-name-runner
+If you head back to the Settings > Actions > Runners tab of your repository (on the browser), you should see that the runner, with the name you had given it (web-app-name-runner), is idle.

 user@server:~/git-runners/actions-runner$ sudo ./svc.sh help #to see the various options you have